Frequently asked questions

 14) Are the IELTS exams included in this funding programme?

-No. Researchers interested in undertaking research related to IELTS should apply to the IELTS Joint Funded Research Programme
+No. Researchers interested in undertaking research related to IELTS should apply to the IELTS Funded Research Programme